 WEIGH RISKS VS BENEFITS

+Cycloxan 50 mg Tablet is unsafe to use during pregnancy.
 There is positive evidence of human fetal risk, but the benefits from use in pregnant women may be acceptable despite the risk, for example in life-threatening situations.
 Please consult your doctor.

-Cycloxan 50mg Tablet may cause undesirable effects (e.g., dizziness, blurred vision, visual impairment) which could affect the ability to drive.
+Do not drive unless you are feeling well.
+Cycloxan 50 mg Tablet may cause undesirable effects (e.g., dizziness, blurred vision, visual impairment) which could affect the ability to drive.

 Cycloxan 50 mg Tablet should be used with caution in patients with severe kidney disease.
-Dose adjustment of Cycloxan 50mg Tablet may be needed.
-Please consult your doctor....
+Dose adjustment of Cycloxan 50 mg Tablet may be needed.
+Please consult your doctor.